What is AIDA?

 Enable AIDA on your account in 4 easy steps:

-Step 1) Log into your KnowBe4 account.
+- Log in to your KnowBe4 account.

-Step 2) Click your email address to the top-right of your screen, and click Account Settings.
+- Click your email address to the top-right of your screen, and click Account Settings.

 How Does it Work?

-AIDA is currently in beta mode and steps to use it are very simple.
+AIDA is currently in beta mode and the steps to use it are very simple.
 AIDA is radically different from the current phishing campaign set-up, as all decisions of how to phish the users are handled by the AI component.
 The only information that needs to be specified is when the campaign is to start and to whom the campaign will be sent.

 AIDA Campaign Creation Screen